nayamat0911/nayamat0911/README.md

 ### Hi there 👋, My name is Nayamat Ullah
 #### A passionate Full-stack web developer from Bangladesh
-I am Nayamat Ullah .I am a Full Stack Web Developer with experience of more than 2+ years with specializing in Web-Development & Designing with :
+I am Nayamat Ullah.I am a Full Stack Web Developer with experience of more than 1+ years specializing in Web-Development & Designing with :

 - Python
 - Django